Abhijeet-ist/C-24/README.md

 - Proficiency in using pointers and memory management.
 - Familiarity with data structures like arrays, linked lists, and trees.
 - Ability to write modular and maintainable code.
-- Experience with debugging and testing C programs.
+- Experience with debugging and testing C programs
-- Knowledge of file handling in C.